s-vishnjakov/VIAcode-Azure-Data-Factory-Monitoring/Overview.md

 Once the setup is complete, you can see all available ADF instances on the Data Factories blade in the app UI.
 < screenshot here >
 When the instance is just discovered its monitoring state is Pending.
 Once all the monitoring resources for this instance are deployed, the state changes to Enabled.
-The monioting solution provides a bunch of alert rules for each ADF instance and two troubleshooting guides.
+The monitoring solution provides a bunch of alert rules for each ADF instance and two troubleshooting guides.
 ## Alert Rules
 | Name                                                                                                 | Frequency  | Time Window | Description                                              |
 |------------------------------------------------------------------------------------------------------|------------|-------------|----------------------------------------------------------|